Skip to main content

 User experience when blocked

 The Formal APIs will return HTTP 403 error status codes if a user is blocked on a particular endpoint.
-Users who are interacting with the Formal APIs through the Control Plane will experience “Forbidden” toasts or dialogs.
+Users who are interacting with the Formal APIs through the Formal console will experience “Forbidden” toasts or dialogs.

 List of inputs